 Now stand back and see if your message jumps off the page.

 No?
 Then keep polishing.

 6. Tell the story

 School taught us that every story needs a beginning, a middle and end.

-Deliver your message in the same way to make sure your audience are clear on the importance of your findings.
+Deliver your message, in the same way, to make sure your audience is clear on the importance of your findings.